abetusk/dev/projects/laser-spike/laser-spike.md

 When the wires are wrapped together well, add drop of flux and solder them together.
 Once soldered, give the wires a decent yank to make sure they're attached well.

-Once the wires are attahced firmly, feed the heat shrink tubing onto them and use the heat gun to shrink the tubing over the soldered joint.
+Once the wires are attached firmly, feed the heat shrink tubing onto them and use the heat gun to shrink the tubing over the soldered joint.
-If you don't ahve any heat shrink tubing or forgot to put it on, wrap the exposed solder joint in electrical tape to make sure it's isolated.
+If you don't have any heat shrink tubing or forgot to put it on, wrap the exposed solder joint in electrical tape to make sure it's isolated.

-I put electrical tape aroudn the bottom of the toggle switch to make sure any exposed leads are covered.
+I put electrical tape around the bottom of the toggle switch to make sure any exposed leads are covered.

 Attach another lead to the negative end of the XT30 connector, making sure